-When closing the filler cap, ensure that it is closed correctly.
-Change clothing that came into contact with fuel.
-Immediately clean skin that came into contact with fuel using soap and water.

-- Remove the ignition key and close the cover.
+- After closing the filler cap, ensure that it is locked properly.
+Change clothing that has been contaminated with fuel.
+Immediately clean contaminated areas on the skin with soap and water. - Remove the ignition key and close the cover.

 6.14 Seat lock